yuvalgorodissky/sqe-hw3/Provengo/README.md

 8. We copied the generated graph of the model to a file named [model.pdf](model.pdf) inside this directory (the link should work).

 ### Story files
+The test stories are in [Tests.story.js](helloprovengo/spec/js/Tests.story.js).
+See the file for a detailed description of the stories.

-$$*TODO*: describe in high level the purpose of each of your story files (if you have more than one).
-The detailed description for each story file will be inside the file itself.
-Specifically, write for each bthread a comment that explain what it does and make sure that the bthread name reflects its purpose.
-See the "spec/Tests.story.js" file for an example.$$
+$$*TODO*: Make sure that the text inside the file is informative, self-explanatory, and properly writen (meaningful variable names, no magic number, etc.).
+Specifically, write for each story a comment that explain what it does and make sure that the story's name reflects its purpose.
+See the file for an example.$$

 ### Events definition files
-$$*TODO* describe in high level the purpose of each of your EventDef files.
-The detailed description for each EventDef file will be inside the file itself.
+The specification for the events are given in [EventDef.js](helloprovengo/spec/js/EventDef.js).
+See the file for a detailed description of the events.

-Specifically, write for each event a comment that explain what the event does, Also, make sure that the event name reflects its purpose.
-See the "spec/EventDef.js" file for an example.$$
+$$*TODO* Make sure that each event is documented and properly writen (meaningful variables and events names, no magic number, etc.).
+See the file for an example.$$